Estimated reading time: 6 minutes

 By definition, depreciation is an accounting method used to allocate the cost of a tangible asset over its useful life.
-It is a way of spreading the asset’s cost over the years in which it is expected to be used rather than taking the total cost as an expense in the year of purchase.
+Depreciation spreads the asset’s cost over the years in which it is expected to be used rather than taking the total cost as an expense in the year of purchase.

-Depreciation is calculated using a specific formula, which considers the asset’s cost, estimated useful life, and the expected salvage value of the asset at the end of its useful life.
+Calculate Depreciation using a specific formula, which considers the asset’s cost, estimated useful life, and the expected salvage value of the asset at the end of its useful life to reduce taxable gains.

-Depreciation is used to reduce the taxable income of a business, which can result in a lower tax bill.
+Depreciation is used to reduce the taxable income of a business, which results in a lower tax bill.

 Real estate investors use depreciation as a tax strategy to reduce their taxable income and thus lower their tax bill.
-They can claim depreciation on the cost of the property and any improvements made to the property, such as renovations or additions, strictly for tax purposes.
+They can claim depreciation on the cost of the property.
+In addition, any improvements made to the property, such as renovations or additions, strictly for tax purposes.

 To use depreciation as a tax strategy, real estate investors must first determine the cost basis of their property.

-This includes the cost of the asset (physical asset), as well as any closing costs, legal fees, and other expenses related to the acquisition of the property.
+This includes the cost of the physical asset, as well as any closing costs, legal fees, and other expenses related to the acquisition of the property.

-From this cost basis, they can deduct the value of the land, which is reasonable since it does not wear out over time.
+From this cost basis, they can deduct the value of the land since it does not wear out over time.

-The remaining property value is depreciable over its useful life, which the Internal Revenue Service determines is the depreciable amount.
+The remaining property value is depreciable over its life to reduce taxable gains, which the Internal Revenue Service determines is the depreciable amount.

 For residential rental property, the useful life is 27.5 years, while for commercial property, it is 39 years.